ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Introduction

-In summary, HE-Drive, the novel human-like-centric end-to-end autonomous driving system, utilizes sparse perception to detect, track, and map driving scenarios based on sparse features, generating 3D spatial representations.
-These representations are conditionally input into the diffusion-based motion planner, powered by the Conditional Denoising Diffusion Probabilistic Model (DDPM).
-Finally, a VLM-guided (\textit{i.e., Llama 3.2V}) trajectory scorer selects the most comfortable trajectory from the candidates to control the vehicle, ensuring human-like end-to-end driving.
-The main contributions of our work are summarized as follows: \begin{itemize} \item \textbf{Diffusion-based Motion Planner:} We propose a diffusion-based motion planner that generates temporal consistent and multi-modal trajectories by conditioning on the 3D representation extracted by the sparse perception network and incorporating the speed, acceleration, and yaw of the historical prediction trajectory. (§~\ref{sec:Diffusion})
+In summary, ComDrive first utilizes sparse perception to detect, track, and map driving scenarios based on sparse features, generating 3D spatial representations.
+These representations are then conditionally fed into a diffusion-based motion planner, powered by a Conditional Denoising Diffusion Probabilistic Model (DDPM), which generates multiple candidate trajectories.
+Subsequently, a dual-stream adaptive trajectory scorer evaluates these candidates, combining rule-based scoring with VLM-guided (\textit{i.e., Llama 3.2V}) driving style assessment to select the most comfortable and safe trajectory for vehicle control.
+A key feature of this scoring system lies in the VLM component's ability to infer the appropriate driving style for the current context and dynamically adjust the weights of the rule-based scorer.
+This adaptive mechanism ensures context-aware trajectory selection, enhancing the system's capacity to balance safety and comfort in different scenarios.
+The main contributions of our work are summarized as follows: \begin{itemize} \item \textbf{Diffusion-based Motion Planner:} We propose a novel diffusion-based motion planner that generates temporal consistent and multi-modal trajectories by conditioning on the 3D representation extracted by the sparse perception network and incorporating the speed, acceleration, and yaw of the historical prediction trajectory. (§~\ref{sec:Diffusion})

-\item \textbf{Plug-and-Play Trajectory Scorer:} We introduce a novel VLMs-guided trajectory scorer and a comfort metric, which address the gap in human-like driving, making it easily integrable into existing autonomous driving systems. (§~\ref{sec:Scorer})
+\item \textbf{Plug-and-Play Trajectory Scorer:} We introduce a novel dual-stream adaptive trajectory scorer (DATS) and a comfort metric, which address the gap in comfort-oriented driving, making it easily integrated into existing autonomous driving systems. (§~\ref{sec:Scorer})